Mike Harmon (racing driver): Car No. 74 History

 In 2011, Harmon debuted the team and No. 74 at Auto Club Speedway, start and parking after 3 laps and finishing 43rd.
 The next race the No. 74 attempted was at Texas Motor Speedway with J. J. Yeley behind the wheel, who parked the car after 5 laps.
 That season, Harmon ran 14 races and Yeley ran 2, all of them being start and parks.

 In 2012, Harmon remained to start and park the car, with Kevin Lepage, Rick Crawford, David Green and Scott Riggs being brought in for one race apiece.

 During 2013, Harmon began to bring in many new drivers.
 That season, Harmon himself only drove seven races, with Kevin Lepage, Juan Carlos Blum, Danny Efland, Carl Long and Kevin O'Connell running races.
 Notably, the team did not start and park in most races they entered that year.
 O'Connell scored the team their best non-superspeedway finish up to then, a 22nd-place finish at Road America while staying on the lead lap.
-Harmon also scored their best finish up to then at Daytona, finishing 17th on the lead lap.
+Harmon also scored their best finish up to then at Daytona, finishing seventeenth on the lead lap.

 Harmon ran most races in 2014, and they start and parked most times.
 Kevin Lepage, Mike Wallace, Reuse brothers Bobby and Roger also had seat time.
-The team's best finish that year was a 24th-place finish at Mid-Ohio with Bobby Reuse, 6 laps down.
+The team's best finish that year was a 24th-place finish at Mid-Ohio with Bobby Reuse, six laps down.

-For 2015, Harmon attempted 29 races in the 74, start and parking in 12 races and failing to qualify in two of them, Talladega and Charlotte.
+For 2015, Harmon attempted 29 races in the 74, start and parking in twelve races and failing to qualify in two of them, Talladega and Charlotte.
 The Reuse brothers returned, with Bobby driving at Watkins Glen and Roger driving at Road America.
 Jordan Anderson drove at Bristol, and Tim Viens drove in the finale race at Homestead-Miami.
-Harmon scored the team's best finish at Daytona, a 24th-place finish after starting 19th, seven laps down.
+Harmon scored the team's best finish at Daytona, a 24th-place finish after starting nineteenth, seven laps down.

+In 2016 the team would qualify for 25 races in 29 attempts - Harmon attempted 26, Nicolas Hammann attempted (and made) 2, with Roger Reuse returning for Mid-Ohio.
+The 74 car’s best finish was 24th in the VisitMyrtleBeach.com 300 with Harmon behind the wheel.

+In 2017 the 74 attempted 27 races - 23 with Harmon, two with Cody Ware, and two with John Graham.
+The 74 qualified for 22 of the attempted races, with a best finish of 23rd in two races - the Coca-Cola Firecracker 250 with Harmon, and the Mid-Ohio Challenge with Ware.